Your journey is not a straight line. And that is okay.

 "Need diagnosis first", "School must refer", "Need Ed Psych report" — ALL FALSE.
 You can apply directly.
 No diagnosis needed.
 No professional report needed to request an assessment.

 Legal test: needs can't be met through SEN Support alone.
+Severity is NOT the test.
 If school support isn't working after multiple attempts, that's your evidence.

 Vague language ("access to", "opportunities for"), no quantification, missing provision.
-You have 15 days to challenge it.
-Use them.
+You have 15 days to challenge the draft.
+Use every one of them.

 EHCPs are legal documents.
 Once issued, councils MUST provide what's in it.
 That's why they fight so hard not to issue them.
 Your job: document everything, stay calm, be relentless, appeal when needed.